PATS: Proficiency-Aware Temporal Sampling for Multi-View Sports Skill Assessment: Proposed Methodology

 \subsection{Proficiency-Aware Temporal Sampling (PATS)}

 We introduce Proficiency-Aware Temporal Sampling (PATS), a novel temporal sampling strategy designed to preserve the sequential nature of skilled performances for accurate proficiency assessment.
-Unlike traditional uniform sampling methods that randomly select frames across a video, PATS extracts continuous temporal segments that maintain the natural flow of athletic movements and performance dynamics.
+Unlike traditional uniform sampling methods that randomly select frames across a video, PATS extracts continuous temporal segments that maintain the natural flow of athletic movements and performance dynamics, as demonstrated in Figure \ref{fig:PATS}.